Search Results for

 Addovation Sync Case support three different authentication for email account

-- Multifactor Authentication (MFA) Support – Certificate-Based Authentication
+• Multifactor Authentication (MFA) Support – Certificate-Based Authentication

-- oAuth2 Authentication Support – Token-Based Authentication
+• oAuth2 Authentication Support – Token-Based Authentication

-- Basic Authentication Support - With User Credentials
+• Basic Authentication Support - With User Credentials

 Multifactor Authentication Support (MFA)

 A secure and automated certificate-based authentication approach is implemented for MFA-supported email accounts.
-This solution, designed to work seamlessly without user interaction, utilizes Microsoft Graph API
+This solution, designed to work seamlessly without user interaction, utilizes Microsoft Graph API for access and operations.
+The certificate, managed by the customer, is securely stored in the Azure Portal (via App Registration and Key Vault).
+Customers retain full control and can restrict email account access anytime by removing the certificate from the associated Azure resources.

 MFA Authentication Architecture

-, is sent as request parameters to obtain an access token from the Azure App Registration. - The access token is then used to read and send emails using the specified
+5. The access token is then used to read and send emails using the specified Email Account using Microsoft Graph API

 oAuth2 Authentication